Prof-Sears/prof-sears.github.io/Riddler/Express-2020-11-20/README.md

 ![Screenshot of Workbook for Extra Credit](Extra_Credit-Screenshot.png)

 ## Skipping Leap Years
-I checked if skipping a leap year affects the number of Friday the 13ths.
+It is not true that we always have a leep year every four year.
 The calendar skips leap years in the first year of each century, except when the century is divisible by 400.
 Looking at four non-leap years in a row gives a maximum of 8 Friday the 13ths.
+I checked that case, and you will get a maximum of 8 Friday the 13ths if you have four non-leap years in a row.

-## Web App?
+## Web App?!
-I started to build a web app to solve the problem.
-I got Part 1 correct, but it looks like I messed up on the Extra Credit.
-I gave up after a while, as I have pleanty of class work to finish for the end of the semester.
+The first attempt to solve the project involved creating a web app in JavaScript.
+I messed that up and moved to Excel.
+After submitting my solution, I fixed the web app.
+It should be working now.
 [Link to app](calendar.html).